Trump’s emergency powers worry some senators, legal experts

 Trump later backtracked on his claim of “total” authority and agreed that states have the upper hand in deciding when to end their lockdowns.
 But it was just the latest from a president who has been stretching existing statutory authorities “to, if not beyond, their breaking point,” said Stephen Vladeck, a law professor at the University of Texas.

-Questions about Trump’s PEADs went unanswered by the Justice Department, National Security Counsel and the Office of the Director of National Intelligence.
+Questions about Trump’s PEADs went unanswered by the Justice Department, National Security Council and the Office of the Director of National Intelligence.

 Elizabeth Goitein, co-director of a national security program at the Brennan Center for Justice at New York University School of Law, said PEADs have not been subject to congressional oversight for decades.
 She estimates that there are 50 to 60 of these documents, which include draft proclamations, executive orders and proposed legislation that could be swiftly introduced to “assert broad presidential authority” in national emergencies.

-Note: This story has been corrected by deleting Goitein quote beginning, “What I worry about ...” because of a misunderstanding over its context.